 Background of Otto Bock/Freedom Deal

-Shortly after the closing, the FTC started an investigation and within two months took action by filing an administrative complaint seeking to unwind the merger.
+Shortly after the closing, the FTC started an investigation and within three months took action by filing an administrative complaint seeking to unwind the merger.
 At the same time, Otto Bock agreed with the FTC to hold the businesses separate during the litigation to preserve the acquired business from Freedom.
 According to the FTC’s administrative complaint, the merging parties were head-to-head competitors in the manufacture of microprocessor prosthetic knees (“MPKs”) and the deal eliminated head-to-head price and innovation competition, removed a significant and disruptive competitor, and entrenched Otto Bock’s position as the dominant supplier of MPKs.